thee-dushbag/primenumbers/README.md

    2. Go (prime.go)
    3. C/C++ (primes.c / primes.cpp)

-The c/c++ and go files will be updated soon
+The c and go files will be updated soon enough